-“Who was Bikram?” is a question that new yogis often ask at the studio.
-“Isn’t he sort of controversial?”
-This post will attempt to briefly answer these questions about Bikram yoga history.
+This post will attempt to briefly answer questions about Bikram and his place in yoga history.

 It is a yoga routine that many swear by.
-It has changed, perhaps even saved, lives.
+Hot yoga has changed, perhaps even saved, lives.
 Still, today, thanks to claims of maltreatment of women and of financial inconsistencies, Bikram Choudhury himself has become a controversial figure.
-The question comes up: what made Bikram famous?
-Why was he different in yoga history, which has seen many yogis come from the yoga homeland of Indian and establish followings here in America?
-And what was his downfall?

 Bikram Choudhury was born 1944, in Calcutta, India.
 He is still today a yoga practitioner, guru, and once oversaw a vast network of yoga “Bikram Hot Yoga” studios.
 Like many star athletes, charges of financial misdeeds and sexual misconduct brought him unwanted attention and legal trouble.
 In 2018, a former employee successfully sued him for over 7 million dollars.
 He fled the United States to escape paying the debt.
 He has now set up operations overseas.